 Don't do that.
 You may love the pension of a state job, but you may find the private sector has a better work environment for employees.
 Don't discount that as a very real possibility.

-The other thing to do is to avoid getting defensive when the boss yells at you.
+The other thing you need to do is avoid getting defensive when the boss yells at you.
 Simply reply, “I'm sorry.
 How would you like me to do that?”
 This is difficult and requires swallowing a lot of pride.

 But, imagine how fast the tension would drop if everyone started responding the same way.
 If everyone is doing precisely what he wants, when he wants it, he loses his reasons to yell and scream.

-Working for a jerk is a horrible thing, but remember, it's not your entire life.
-If you can try to focus on your life outside of work, it just may make work a bit more tolerable.
+Working for a jerk is a horrible situation, but remember, it's not your entire life.
+If you can try to focus on your life outside of work, you just may make work a bit more tolerable.